spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/products/products-reference-information.md

 ---
 title: Products - reference information
-last_updated: Apr 19, 2021
+last_updated: Feb 02, 2021
 description: This document describes the attributes that you see and enter on different product's pages.
 ---

-This topic describes the attributes that you see and enter on different product's pages.
+This topic describes the attributes that you see and enter on different product pages.

 ---